Shakes the Clown: Reception

-Shakes the Clown was not a financial success, earning an estimated $115,000 in ticket sales against an estimated budget of $1.4 million.
+Shakes the Clown was not a financial success, earning an estimated $115,103 in ticket sales against an estimated budget of $1.4 million.

 Critical reaction to the movie was mixed: Leonard Maltin gave it his lowest rating, while Betsy Sherman of The Boston Globe called it "the Citizen Kane of alcoholic clown movies".
 Roger Ebert gave the film two out of four stars, writing that while some isolated scenes were "very funny" the plot was scattered and the performances often seemed under-rehearsed.
-The film has a 41% rating on Rotten Tomatoes based on 22 reviews, with the consensus; "Shakes the Clown has a handful of memorable moments, but they're scattered in a movie whose best ideas were left undeveloped on their way to the screen."
+The film has a 43% rating on Rotten Tomatoes based on 21 reviews, with the consensus; "Shakes the Clown has a handful of memorable moments, but they're scattered in a movie whose best ideas were left undeveloped on their way to the screen."

+Motion picture critic and historian Leonard Maltin gave STC a "BOMB" rating (his lowest), declaring it "An excruciating mishmash...Aimless and crude, this one induces more headaches than laughs."

 The film was nominated for Worst Picture at the 1991 Stinkers Bad Movie Awards but lost to Nothing but Trouble.

 In an interview with Conan O'Brien, Goldthwait revealed that Martin Scorsese had defended the movie from detractors.
 When a film critic derided the movie in order to make a point about good and bad movies, Scorsese revealed, "I like Shakes the Clown.
 Haven't you heard?
 It's the Citizen Kane of Alcoholic Clown Movies!"